-Expecting him to go back to sleep in that state seems impossible.
-He’ll stand in his crib crying until you finally relent to pick him up.
+Expecting him to go back to sleep feeling so upset seems impossible.
+He stands in his crib crying until you finally relent to pick him up.
 And with such early wake times, you know he’s not exactly rested, especially when he’s tired and grumpy the rest of the morning.

 At this point, you have no idea how to get him to sleep later (or at least go back to sleep).
-You’ve even succumbed to rocking him to sleep or bringing him back to your bed (where he’ll of course fall asleep).
-But now you fear you’ve created a bad habit you’ll need to break down the line.
+You’ve even succumbed to rocking him to sleep or bringing him back to your bed (where, of course, he falls asleep).
+But now you fear you’ve created a bad habit you’ll likely need to break down the line.

 What to do when your toddler wakes up too early crying

 For every befuddled parent, early wake-ups can feel out of the ordinary.
 My son had been sleeping through the night—a solid 12 hours straight—since he was six months old.
 But as if a switch had been turned on, he started waking up earlier and earlier, to the point where even I was still asleep.

 Here’s the thing, mama.
 Don’t conclude that this is simply the way it is, or that you just have to ride the wave and cross your fingers that this will end.
 You can do something when your toddler wakes up too early crying in the mornings.

 Take a look at these action steps to help him sleep later in the mornings:

 Believe it or not, many early wake-ups happen from a lack of quality sleep, not too much.
 For instance, if your toddler fights bedtime and ends up sleeping long past he’s supposed to, he just might wake up earlier than later.
 If sleep begets sleep, then you can imagine what lack of sleep can do.